buildbot/buildbot/master/docs/manual/cfg-changesources.rst

    the port of the gerrit ssh server

 ``username``
-   the username to use to connect to gerrit
+   the username to use to connect to gerrit (optional, defaults to username specified in .ssh/config or the current login if the previous is empty).

 ``identity_file``
    ssh identity file to for authentication (optional).